 * * * * *

 Ah, Glastonbury Festival!
-The very words make your lips crack and your scalp flake.
+The very words make your lips crack, your scalp flake, and your mud flaps itch.

 Glastonbury Festival - one hundred and thirty thousand plus souls taking up temporary residency on the lawn.

 Glastonbury Festival - the greatest show on Earth.
-Something for everybody - a Kidz Field, Healing Field, Sacred Field, and Crafts Field.
+Something for everybody - a Kid’s Field, Healing Field, Sacred Field, Crafts Field.
 Various stages, theatres, circuses, cabarets, cinemas, even a casino.
 A Jewish tent, Christian tent, Hari Krishna tent.
-Ethical this, that, and the other, with leaflets and free samples coming out of your ears, and a 150 foot wicker man waiting to get torched on the last night.
+Ethical this, that, and the other, with leaflets and free samples coming out of your ears, and a 150-foot wicker man waiting to get torched on the last night.
 Basically, three days of getting completely off your face and going totally mental to the best sounds around.

 Practically all-human life represented in some shape or form.
 Just about every culture, nationality and race.
 Every sexual, political and religious persuasion and perversion.
 Every class, every profession, every struggle.
 The human condition, in all its emotional and psychological complexity, loaded down or travelling light.